Royal FloraHolland

 Royal FloraHolland, legally Koninklijke Coöperatieve Bloemenveiling Royal FloraHolland U.A., is a Dutch conglomerate of florists.
 It is one of the largest auction companies in the world.
 Royal FloraHolland is headquartered in Aalsmeer, with locations in Naaldwijk, Rijnsburg and Eelde.

 The export auctions are located in Aalsmeer, Naaldwijk and Rijnsburg, and there is an auction for the domestic market in Eelde.
 The brokerage agency focuses on futures and day trade and operates at all branches.

 Measuring 740 by 700 meters, the auction building in Aalsmeer is the largest building in Europe by floor area.
 Until 2008, it was the largest building in the world (currently ranked fifth).

 Company

 FloraHolland is a non-profit organization which is a result of a merger between FloraHolland and Aalsmeer Flower Auction in 2007.

 During the COVID-19 pandemic in 2020, FloraHolland's sales collapsed by over 70 percent due to the drop in global demand.
 In March 2020 alone, 400 million flowers had to be destroyed, including 160 million tulips.
-In the event that the crisis lasts longer, total damage of two to three billion euros is expected.
+In the event that the crisis would last longer, total damage of two to three billion euros were expected.
 In 2020, the company took over three transporters of flowers and plants.
 The transport companies De Winter, Van Marrewijk (Wematrans) and Van Zaal are incorporated into a new independent company called Floriway.